 In particular, we get the conclusion $\frac{d}{dt}E_\nu (\mu_t) < 0$. \end{proof}

-\subsection{Dimension of measure and critical points}
+\subsection{Dimension of Measure and Critical Points}

-In theorem \ref{NoLocMin}, we saw that for any measure $\mu$ distinct from the target measure $\nu$ we could find an absolutely continuous curve for the Wasserstein distance $\mu_t$ such as $t \mapsto E_\nu(\mu_t)$ was strictly decreasing near 0.
-However, it is not enough to guarantee that the JKO steps \eqref{JKOSteps} do not stay stationnary at $\mu$.
-Our theorem \ref{eq measure open} states that if $\mu$ is a critical point then on the interior of its support $\mu$ is equal to $\nu$.
-We will prove that if the part of $\mu$ singular to $\nu$ is supported on sets singular enough, then it can not be a critical point as in definition \ref{def: crit point}.
-In analogy to the finite dimension and regular case, it corresponds to the fact that it cannot be a second order critical point.
+In Theorem \ref{NoLocMin}, we saw that for any measure $\mu$ distinct from the target measure $\nu$ we could find an absolutely continuous curve for the Wasserstein distance $\mu_t$ such as $t \mapsto E_\nu(\mu_t)$ was strictly decreasing near 0.
+However, it is not sufficient to guarantee that the JKO steps \eqref{JKOSteps} do not remain stationary at $\mu$.
+Our Theorem \ref{eq measure open} states that if $\mu$ is a critical point, then on the interior of its support $\mu$ is equal to $\nu$.
+We will prove that if the part of $\mu$ singular to $\nu$ is supported on sets singular enough, then $\mu$ cannot be a critical point as in Definition \ref{def: crit point}.
+In analogy to the finite dimensions and regular case, it corresponds to the fact that it cannot be a second-order critical point.

 To quantify the singularity of the support of a measure, we use geometric measure theory properties, mainly the growth of $\mu(B(x,r))$.
-If it grows faster than $r^d$ then we prove that the heat diffusion makes the energy $E_\nu$ decrease fast enough to compensate the growth of $W_2^2(\mu,K_t \star \mu)$, so that $\mu$ is not a point where JKO steps stay stationnary.
-To do this, we can use a more precise version of \ref{lemma:estim heat singular measures}, see \cite{Watson1994}:
+If it grows faster than $r^d$, we prove that the heat diffusion makes the energy $E_\nu$ decrease fast enough to compensate for the growth of $W_2^2(\mu, K_t \star \mu)$, so that $\mu$ is not a point where JKO steps get stuck.
+To do this, we use a more precise version of Lemma \ref{lemma:estim heat singular measures}, see \cite{Watson1994}: